Douro Harvest Wine Tour Highlights

 Please note flights are not included in the price.
 Many of my clients prefer to extend their holiday before or after my tours, so I let people make their own flight arrangements.

-Please contact me if you would like to discuss travel options, including flying with other airlines (TAP and Easyjet both fly from London to Porto, although current schedules do not connect with the transfers I plan to arrange) or even making the journey by other means!
+Please contact me if you would like to discuss travel options, for example flying from a different airport/with a different carrier, or even making the journey by other means!
 I cannot arrange travel for you, but I can advise on what might work best.

 How to book this tour